sharonXTan/OpenAI_gym_Pong/README.md

 6. Store just the difference between the current frame and the previous frame if we know the previous frame (we only care about what’s changed).

+#### Action:
+action 0 and 1 are useless, as nothing happens to the racket.

+action 2 & 4 makes the racket go up, and action 3 & 5 makes the racket go down.